sbidy/wiz_light/.github/ISSUE_TEMPLATE/bulb-test-report.md

   - Effects (yes/no):
   - RGB (yes/no):

+3. Tested?
+    yes/no
+    If you found bug or problems with the bulb please open an new issue and add a reference to this one.

 **Additional Info**
 Add any other useful information about the bulb?
 Purchase link?
 Other stuff you want to share?